20 Of The Best Trade School Jobs: Highest Paying Trades That Are Growing Fast With Thousands of Openings

 Want to make over $20 or $25 an hour?
 Going to a trade school is a great way to learn in-demand skills for reliable, satisfying, high-paying jobs.
 You can get streamlined training for a trade that pays well in a sector like construction, repair and maintenance, health care, information technology, business, or the legal field.
-And the best trade school jobs are in fast-growing fields in which 5,000 or more positions could open up each year.
+And the best trade school jobs are in fast-growing fields in which 5,000 or more positions could open up nationally each year.

 Here's why it can pay to pursue trade school jobs: They often provide good incomes, a large number of opportunities, and enhanced career stability.
 Many of the highest paying trades in America can be entered after completing a short, skills-based program from a trade school (a broad term that can also mean a vocational school, community college, or technical institute).

 Plus, the fastest-growing, most in-demand, and highest paying trade jobs are frequently some of the most satisfying.
 They often involve hands-on, mentally engaging tasks, leading to a real sense of pride, achievement, and confidence.
 By choosing a vocational school, you get the opportunity to gain more financial prosperity, job security, and day-to-day enjoyment.

 Simply put, you don't need to spend four years in higher education to become a skilled worker with good opportunities.
 As you'll learn from the trade school jobs list below, you can achieve vocational success with a shorter, more career-oriented education.